-- 2.1 At the start of the municipal year the Resources Overview and Scrutiny Committee identified several issues with procurement and contract management arrangements, particularly in relation to the timeliness of decisions and adherence to regulations and governance requirements. - 2.2 With this in mind a Overview and Scrutiny Committee set up a Task and Finish Group, consisting of Councillor Mohammed Aikhlaq (Chair), Councillor Barbara Dring, Councillor Meirion Jenkins, Councillor Majid Mahmood, and Councillor Paul Tilsley, was set up to review and examine the commercial governance process to ensure, moving forward, it is robust, fit for purpose, is complied with, and delivers value for money.
-The terms of reference for the Task and Finish Group are set out in full at Appendix 2.
+- 1.1 At the start of the municipal year the Resources Overview and Scrutiny Committee identified several issues with procurement and contract management arrangements, particularly in relation to the timeliness of decisions and adherence to regulations and governance requirements. - 1.2 With this in mind a cross-party Task and Finish Group, consisting of Councillor Mohammed Aikhlaq (Chair), Councillor Barbara Dring, Councillor Meirion Jenkin, Councillor Majid Mahmood, and Councillor Paul Tilsley, was set up to review and examine the commercial governance process to ensure, moving forward, it is robust, fit for purpose, is complied with, and delivers value for money.
+The terms of reference for this are set out in full at Appendix 2.